MRI and medical considerations

 For the Baha Attract system, as there is an implanted magnet, the system is conditionally approved to 1.5 Tesla and there will be a large area of shadow.

 For any additional strength MRI or to reduce shadow area, the magnet can be temporarily removed by a medical procedure.
-The sound processor must be removed for all MRI.
+The sound processor should be removed for all MRI scans.

 Prior to receiving an MRI, please consult with your clinician about proper precautions.